The Best Christmas Tree Stands You Won’t Want Tucked Away

 - Elegant design

-Why we chose it: A no-nonsense design that’s still incredibly sturdy.
+Why we chose it: A no-nonsense design that’s incredibly sturdy.

 The holiday season can be a time of excess in everything, including design.
-But for those among us with a less-is-more mentality, this Stelton tree stand is perfect.
-The design could not be more simple: It’s a beechwood tripod with a plain aluminum bucket.
-But this sparseness is what creates its elegance.
-This is a piece meant to be displayed uncovered and pairs best with a tree decorated with simple wood ornaments.
-And when the holiday season is over, the stand collapses neatly, making it easy to store in small spaces.
+But for those among us with a less-is-more mentality, this tree stand from Ferm Living is perfect.
+The Trine Anderson design could not be more simple: Its no-frills greige powder-coated iron sits in a triangle silhouette.
+That sparseness contributes to its elegance.
+The Tree Foot is meant to be displayed uncovered and is best paired with a spruce decorated in simple ornaments.
+“For the first Christmas in our newly furnished home, we were looking for a modern, simple Christmas tree stand and found it here,” one reviewer writes.
+Others, too, express their love for its modern, minimalist departure from tradition.

 Material: Cast iron | Weight: 20 pounds | Dimensions: 14-by-14 inches | Max tree height: 8 feet